jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 **Step.
 6** You can now ask your AI to work with your QuickMail data.

-## How to connect QuickMail's MCP to ChatGPT?
+## How to connect QuickMail's MCP to ChatGPT

 **Step 1.** Go to ChatGPT Settings → Plugins → Add → Add MCP server